Topological response in open quantum systems with weak symmetries

 Physically, $|\psi(V_{g_1})\rangle$ is the $g_1$-flux inserted MPS state~\cite{zaletel2013prl,zaletel2014njp}.
-The extensive phase factor $e^{iN\theta_{g_2}}$ represents the symmetry charge without flux insertion (Eq.~\eqref{eq:charge_extensive}), while the ratio $\omega(g_1,g_2)/\omega(g_2,g_1)$ captures the additional quantized topological $g_2$-charge induced by the $g_1$-flux insertion, i.e.,
+The extensive phase factor $e^{iN\theta_{g_2}}$ represents the symmetry charge without flux insertion [Eq.~\eqref{eq:charge_extensive}], while the ratio $\omega(g_1,g_2)/\omega(g_2,g_1)$ captures the additional quantized topological $g_2$-charge induced by the $g_1$-flux insertion, i.e.,

-The response is quantized because the phase accumulates multiplicatively with each additional $g_1$-flux, and adding $|g_1|$ (the order of $g_1$, i.e., $g_1^{|g_1|}=\mathbb{1}$) fluxes results in a trivial response \cite{zaletel2014njp}.
+The response is quantized because the phase accumulates multiplicatively with each additional $g_1$ flux, and adding $|g_1|$ (the order of $g_1$, i.e., $g_1^{|g_1|}=\mathbb{1}$) fluxes results in a trivial response \cite{zaletel2014njp}.

 \emph{Quantized response in mixed states.--} We now show that the above discussion extends to mixed states.
-We will focus on short-range correlated mixed states with local purification~\cite{fnStrongInjectivity}, where the purified states admit an MPS representation~\cite{verstrate2004prl, zwolak2004prl, cuevas2013njp},
+We will focus on those described by LPDOs, with purifications admitting short-range correlated MPS representations~\cite{verstrate2004prl, zwolak2004prl, cuevas2013njp},

-Here, $i_j$ and the additional index $a_j$ label the physical local Hilbert space and the ancillas, respectively.
+Here, $i_j$ and the additional index $a_j$ label the physical and ancilla states at site $j$, respectively.
 Similar to the pure-state case, we introduce a boundary matrix $X$ acting on the virtual space.
 For later convenience, we define the following graphical notation for $(A^{ia})_{\alpha \beta}$: $ ,$ where the red leg represents ancillas, and connecting legs of tensors represents the contraction of corresponding indices in later formulas.
-The system density matrix is obtained by tracing over the ancillas, i.e., $\rho(X)=\text{Tr}_a|\Psi(X)\rangle\langle\Psi(X)|$, with $\rho(\mathbb{1})\equiv\rho$ unless stated otherwise.
+The system density matrix is obtained by tracing over the ancillas, i.e., $\rho(X)=\text{Tr}_a|\Psi(X)\rangle\langle\Psi(X)|$, with $\rho(\mathbb{1})\equiv\rho$.

-Symmetries in mixed states, unlike the pure state case, bifurcate into two classes \cite{buca2012njp}: weak symmetry $g$ where $\left[U_{g}, \rho\right]=0$; and strong symmetry, $U_{g}\rho\sim \rho$ up to a phase factor.
-We consider symmetries which admit a local realization in the purified state in the extended Hilbert space including ancillas, i.e., $U_g\otimes U_g^a= (u_g\otimes u^a_g)^{\otimes N}$~\cite{degroot2022quantum}, aligned with the LPDO tensor network ansatz.
-Similarly to Eq.~\eqref{eq:injectivity_pure}, $u_g\otimes u_g^a$ acts on $A^{ia}$ as
+Symmetries in mixed states, unlike the pure state case, bifurcate into two classes \cite{buca2012njp}: a symmetry $g$ is weak for $\rho$ if $\left[U_{g}, \rho\right]=0$; and strong if $U_{g}\rho\sim \rho$ up to a phase factor.
+We consider symmetries which admit a local realization in the extended Hilbert space including ancillas, i.e., $U_g\otimes U_g^a= (u_g\otimes u^a_g)^{\otimes N}$~\cite{degroot2022quantum}, which represents the symmetry of the purified MPS of $\rho$.
+Similarly to Eq.~\eqref{eq:injectivity_pure}, with a proper gauge choice, $u_g\otimes u_g^a$ acts on $A^{ia}$ as